 The apostle Thomas has been called "doubting Thomas" for centuries.
 But was he really doubting?
-In Martin Collins' sketch of his character, we find there is more to Thomas than we may have known!
+There is more to Thomas than this limited caricature.

 Mark Schindler shares a publication produced shortly after World War II by the Reader's Digest, titled Getting the Most Out of Life, a collection of articles written by people who were able to transcend their losses by finding alternate ways of attaining g. . .

 In this message prepared for the Last Great Day, Richard Ritenbaugh acknowledges that it is a perfectly natural human reaction to fear death.
 We don't have God's mind on this subject as Christ had and the Apostle Paul had to grow into.
 Looking at death as . . .